ShauryaMallampati/Aurora/docs/ABSTRACT.md

 **Project Abstract (250 words)**

-## Research Question
+## Research question
-Can Large Language Models augment Proximal Policy Optimization agents to achieve superior wildfire containment strategies through strategic guidance, particularly on complex scenarios?
+Can LLMs give PPO a real strategic boost on tough wildfire scenarios (not just easy wins)?

 ## Procedures
-We trained three reinforcement learning models on 116,337 real historical wildfires from the InterAgency Fire Perimeter database: (1) a PPO baseline with no LLM, (2) PPO augmented with Qwen 2.5-3B LLM providing guidance every 50 steps, and (3) PPO with Qwen 2.5-7B.
-The LLM analyzes fire state, weather (NOAA data), and terrain (USGS elevation) to suggest priority suppression zones and drone assignments.
-We trained across 4 random seeds with identical environments to ensure reproducibility.
+We trained three RL setups on 116,337 real historical fires from the InterAgency Fire Perimeter database: (1) PPO baseline (no LLM), (2) PPO + Qwen 2.5-3B guidance every 50 steps, and (3) PPO + Qwen 2.5-7B.
+The LLM reads fire state, NOAA weather, and USGS terrain to suggest priority suppression zones and drone assignments.
+All runs used four random seeds with identical environments for reproducibility.

 ## Data
-We analyzed 53,055 complete episodes across all models and seeds.
-PPO baseline achieved a final return of 34.57, while the Qwen 3B hybrid model achieved 41.84.
-All data comes from actual training runs with no synthetic fallbacks.
+We analyzed 53,055 completed episodes across models and seeds.
+PPO baseline achieved a final return of 34.57, while the Qwen 3B hybrid reached 41.84.
+All metrics are from real training runs (no synthetic fallbacks).

-## Results & Interpretation
+## Results & interpretation
-The hybrid model achieved **21.03% improvement** over PPO baseline.
-Critically, this improvement is selective: easy scenarios showed 0% improvement (PPO already optimal at 42+), while hard scenarios showed 49.86% improvement.
-This selectivity proves genuine strategic reasoning rather than overfitting.
-Seed difficulties emerged naturally from training variance, not engineered environment manipulation, confirmed by identical fire configurations (difference = 0.00048 in coverage).
+The hybrid model improved **21.03%** over PPO baseline.
+Crucially, the gains are selective: easy scenarios showed 0% improvement (PPO already optimal at 42+), while hard scenarios improved **49.86%**.
+That pattern points to real strategic reasoning rather than overfitting.
+Seed difficulty differences emerged from training variance, not from engineered environments, verified by near-identical fire configurations (coverage difference = 0.00048).

-## Conclusions & Applications
+## Conclusions & applications
-LLM-augmented RL successfully solves hard wildfire scenarios that PPO alone cannot.
-This hybrid approach demonstrates that strategic AI reasoning enhances autonomous agents on genuinely difficult real-world problems.
-Applications include emergency response automation, disaster relief coordination, and other complex sequential decision-making domains requiring both learning and strategic planning.
+LLM-augmented RL handles hard wildfire scenarios that PPO alone struggles with.
+This hybrid approach suggests that strategic AI guidance can materially improve autonomous response systems in real-world, high-stakes settings.
+Potential applications include emergency response automation, disaster relief coordination, and other sequential decision-making domains where both learning and planning matter.

 ---

-**Word Count: 247**
+**Word Count: 248**